How to Specify Resin Bound Paving

 Upon request, we will send you samples of our texture and colour options and useful information about SureSet permeable paving.

-In order for us to provide you with a quotation we will need to know the size of the area in m², the application type (e.g. driveway, tree pit) and the aggregate and colour you require.
+In order for us to provide you with a quotation we will need to know the size of the area in m², the type of application (e.g. driveway, tree pit) and the aggregate and colour you require.

 To specify SureSet resin bound paving you will need the following information: